This document explains how we (me, the psychotherapist and you, the client(s)) work together.

-For a Pesso Boyden System Psychomotor (PBSP) ‘structure’ which lasts typically between 60 and 75 minutes the fee is £70.
+If requested, a Pesso Boyden System Psychomotor (PBSP) ‘structure’ which lasts typically between 60 and 75 minutes the fee is £70.

-For PBSP group work the costs may vary and will usually be set out in the information sheet for each group.
+For group PBSP work the costs may vary and will usually be set out in the information sheet for each group.